1984 NBA Finals

-The 1984 NBA World Championship Series was the championship round of the National Basketball Association (NBA)'s 1983–84 season, and the culmination of the season's playoffs.
+The 1984 NBA World Championship Series was the championship round of the National Basketball Association's (NBA) 1983–84 season, and the culmination of the season's playoffs.
 The Eastern Conference champion Boston Celtics defeated the Western Conference champion Los Angeles Lakers in seven games.
 Celtics forward Larry Bird averaged 27 points and 14 rebounds a game during the series, earning the NBA Finals Most Valuable Player (MVP).

 This series was a rematch of the Los Angeles Lakers and Boston Celtics after their rivalry was revived in 1979 with the Magic Johnson–Larry Bird pair entering the league.
-After altering wins with the Lakers, the Celtics won Game 7 and the series with a score of 111–102.
+After alternating wins with the Lakers, the Celtics won Game 7 and the series with a score of 111–102.

 This was the last NBA Finals to use the 2–2–1–1–1 format until 2014.
-The following year, the NBA Finals format was changed to 2–3–2 after Red Auerbach complained about the constant travelling during the Finals.
-While the 2–2–1–1–1 format remained intact for the remainder of the playoff rounds, the 2–3–2 format would be used until 2013.
+The following year, the NBA Finals format was changed to 2–3–2 after Celtics president Red Auerbach complained to NBA Commissioner David Stern about the constant travel during the Finals (at the time, all NBA teams still traveled primarily by commercial aircraft, and players were sometimes forced to cram themselves into coach seats if first or business class seats were not available).
+Although the 2–2–1–1–1 format remained intact for the remainder of the playoff rounds, the 2–3–2 format would be used up through 2013.

+As of 2025, MLB is the only major professional sports league to retain the 2-3-2 format for its playoff series.